-Oasis of Gaurak (Challenge 1/2; 100 XP): A pool of water with lush vegetation, usually patches of red, sweet scented flowers and short trees bearing ripe red fruits, these oasis look idyllic.
-A successful DC 10 Wisdom (Survival) check means a character notices that the place is eerily quiet, with no animals around what should be a furtive watering hole.
-Anyone who then makes a DC 15 Intelligence (Nature) or who exceeded the Wisdom (Survival) check DC by 5 or more realizes this is an Oasis of Gaurak, a dangerous hazard.
-Somewhere in the oasis, a shard of Gaurak's fallen teeth has infected the waters.
+Oasis of Gaurak (CR 3): A pool of water with lush vegetation, patches of red, sweet scented flowers and short trees bearing ripe red fruits.
+The characters do not need to make a Perception check to notice that the idyllic oasis is eerily quiet, as there are no animals drinking from the fresh water or birds resting in its fruit-laden trees.
+With a successful DC 20 Knowledge (nature) or Survival check, the PCs realize this is an Oasis of Gaurak, a dangerous hazard.
+Somewhere in the oasis, a shard of Gaurak's fallen tooth has infected the waters, causing a supernatural effect that impacts the mind and body.